WHAT MATERIAL ARE BASEBALL CARDS MADE OF

 Modern baseball cards produced from the 2000s to present continue to utilize an improved coated paper/card stock blend that can withstand modern printing capabilities.
 Some manufacturers also release high-end, limited edition card sets printed on rag paper stock weighing 30 pounds or more (200+ g/m2).
 The ultra-heavy rag paper approximates the feel and longevity of photographs but at a much higher price point.
 As insert and parallel card sets have grown more intricate with taxing production requirements, some use an archival-grade acid-free/lignin-free paper.

-Read also: AUSTIN ADAMS BASEBALL CARDS
+Read also: DO PAWN SHOPS SELL BASEBALL CARDS

 Baseball card paper formulations have advanced significantly over the decades to match increased collecting interest and more sophisticated printing needs.
 From thin coated papers in the early 1900s to today’s hefty, multi-ply coated card stocks, the materials used ensure these cherished collectibles will stand the test of time for generations of fans to enjoy.
 Whether subjected to browsing in attics or rigorous grading scrutiny, card papers today are engineered for long-lasting durability.